-Recently, I posted a series of memes/questions about how black gay and same-gender-loving men (specifically those who are involved in interracial relationships) are viewed, judged, and received among people in general and other LGBTQ people in particular.
+I recently posted a series of memes/questions about how black gay and same-gender-loving men (specifically those involved in interracial relationships) are viewed, judged, and received among people in general and other LGBTQ people in particular.

 In fact, to hear the overwhelming majority of black & white men who partner with each other tell it, their world is 100% perfectly free of dealing with any of these things and that any such mention of them is a plot to be divisive, cast shame on white-partnered black men, and an expression of hatred for white men.